3redronin/mu-server/src/main/java/io/muserver/rest/README.md

 This refers to the types of objects that are injectable as method parameters via the `@Context` annotation.

 Sections below describe the types required by the spec.
-Mu-Servers implementation also allows injection of `MuRequest`, `MuResponse` and `ContainerRequestContext`.
+Mu-Server's implementation also allows injection of `MuRequest`, `MuResponse` and `ContainerRequestContext`.

 #### 10.2.1 Application